Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Threats to Validity

-In RQ3, we use the prompt length to estimate the prompt complexity.
-Although prompt length may not be the best metric for such estimation, we believe this is a pragmatic choice since there is no commonly used metric for prompt complexity.
-In future work, researchers may consider designing new metrics to estimate the prompt complexity and investigate its correlation with LLM's code generation capabilities.
+\smalltitle{Threats to Construct Validity.} In RQ3, we use the length of the task description and the length of the correct solution to estimate the task complexity.
+Although they may not be the best metrics for such estimation, we believe this is a pragmatic choice since there is no commonly used metric for measuring task complexity for LLM's code generation.
+In future work, researchers may consider designing new metrics to estimate the task complexity and investigate its correlation with LLM's code generation capabilities.